How do I talk to my child about their vision impairment?

 - Can a young person or child have a guide dog?

-- What is the curriculum framework for children and young people with VI?
+- What is the Curriculum Framework for Children and Young People with Vision Impairment (CFVI)?

 - What are the career options for working with children and young people with a vision impairment?